cometicitcare/dba-backend/DISTRICT_ACCOUNTS.md

 | 23  | Badulla            | 23-admin | 6rb3Kzza@! | 23-de | qqqhx8qp@? |
 | 24  | Monaragala         | 24-admin | 6MuFtQMv@? | 24-de | 4RGnXudv@! |
 | 25  | Vavuniya           | 25-admin | ykg3x3DF@? | 25-de | nceacDtP@$ |

-> Note: District codes above follow the `district_branches.db_district_code` values used when generating accounts.
-The Kilinochchi code (11) is shared with Mullaitivu in the source data; only one set of credentials exists for that code.
-If you need separate users for Mullaitivu, rerun the utility after adjusting the branch code or username scheme.